Gynecologic Cancers

 - Estrogen therapy

 The symptoms of all gynecological cancers are not the same.
 Some of the symptoms might be similar, but not all.
-It mainly varies depending upon the individual, the kind of cancer, and its stage.
+It mainly varies depending on the individual, the kind of cancer, and its stage.
 In many cases, it is seen that some women may not even experience any such symptoms.
 Some of the symptoms of cervical cancer are:

 - Pelvic area pain